 This vibrant market came to existence when the fifth Mughal Emperor, Shah Jahan, shifted his capital from Agra to Shahjahanabad, now Old Delhi, in the mid 17th century.
 While Chandni Chowk or the moonlit square no longer bears the magnificence of the bygone era, its importance in the annals of Delhi will never be lost.

 The food walk in Old Delhi is a great experience to and the best way to see and taste Old Delhi.
 The dishes one can savor in Old Delhi Food Walk are large, thick and juicy jalebis, glistening with ghee; Aloo chaat crisp fried potato cutlets dunked in a melange of chutneys and smattered with onions and spices ; varieties of stuffed paranthas potato, onion, cottage cheese, cauliflower, radish, dry fruits and many more….

 Humanyun’s Tomb was built in 1565 A.D. nine years after the death of Humayun, by his senior widow Bega Begam.
 Inside the walled enclosure the most notable features are the garden squares (chaharbagh) with pathways water channels, centrally located well proportional mausoleum topped by double dome.

-After breakfast drive to Agra, a drive of about 5 hours.
-En-route visit the Sikandra Arrive and check – in at the hotel.
-Afternoon .
+After breakfast leave for Jaipur by surface, a drive of about 6 hours.
+Arrive in Jaipur and check – in at the hotel.
 Overnight at the hotel.